Piebald-AI/awesome-gemini-cli/README.md

 - [oh-my-logo](https://github.com/shinshin86/oh-my-logo) - Display giant ASCII-art logos with colorful gradients in your terminal — like Claude Code or Gemini CLI.
 - [nix-ai-tools](https://github.com/numtide/nix-ai-tools) - Exploring the integration between Nix and AI coding agents.
 Easily install Gemini CLI and many other tools with Nix.
 - [Terminal Jarvis](https://github.com/BA-CalderonMorales/terminal-jarvis) - A unified command center for AI coding tools.
 Manage and run Claude Code, Gemini CLI, Qwen Code, OpenCode, LLxprt, and Codex CLI from one beautiful terminal interface.
-- [run-gemini-cli](https://github.com/google-github-actions/run-gemini-cli) - GitHub Action that integrates Gemini into your development workflow via the Gemini CLI.
-- [LLxprt Code](https://github.com/acoliver/llxprt-code) - Multi-provider fork of Gemini CLI that keeps up with main.
-Supports local models as well.
-- [Gemini CLI Logs Prettifier](https://github.com/Manamama/Puzzles_for_AIs/tree/main/code/Gemini%20CLI%20logs%20prettifier) - Renders the logs human readable (prettifies them) and browsable as interlinked HTML, with thoughtful explanations and clickable links.

 ## Official

 - [Gemini CLI](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [Gemini CLI cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API (https://ai.google.dev/gemini-api/docs)
+- [run-gemini-cli](https://github.com/google-github-actions/run-gemini-cli) - GitHub Action that integrates Gemini into your development workflow via the Gemini CLI.

 ## Interfaces